moinwiki/moin/docs/user/rest.rst

 followed by whitespace, is a *bullet list* item (`details <bullet list_>`__).

-* List item bodies must be left-aligned and indented relative to the marker.
+* Item content must be left-aligned and indented relative to the marker.

-  * They may start on the same line as the marker or on the next line.
+* Content may start on the same line as the marker or on the next line.
-  * The first line of text sets the `indentation level`_ for this item.
+* The first content line sets the `indentation level`_ for this item.

-  * Sub-items 2.1 to 2.2.2 show some valid input variants.
+Sub-items 2.1 to 2.2.2 show some valid input variants.

-* See `line blocks`_ for the rST variant of a "bulletless list".

 .. list-table::
    :header-rows: 1